.

 This project will examine relationships between gender, sexuality and belonging through a study of how gender and sexual difference is archived and remembered.
 Focusing on relationships between the representation, documentation and interpretation of gender and sexual diversity within formal and informal contexts of archiving and memory work, this project will gather new data and develop new insights about how gender and sexual difference gets remembered.
 This project will engage with relevant stakeholders/beneficiaries (e.g. community archives, local councils and institutions like schools/universities) who have an investment in investigating new approaches to studying cultural histories of sexual and gender difference, and their relationships to belonging.
 Other potential outcomes include recommendations to stakeholder organisations on memory work in relation to sexual and gender difference.
 This research project will contribute to research regarding archives, memory, and cultural histories within the Gender and Sexuality Studies Research Network.

-NOTE: In 2021 applicants need to submit an Expression of Interest by early October.
+NOTE: Applicants need to submit an Expression of Interest by early October.
 Here is the current Expression of Interest form There is further detail on the process here also.